-Your collections are treasures, a piece of history
+Your collections are treasures, pieces of history

-Often, family members or other loved ones just throw away their books, documents, journals, and photos when someone passes away.
-This is a huge loss, as these materials illuminate the legacies of people who made a difference.
-Here at the BMRC, we want to provide a resource for those who wish to preserve those materials for future use either by researchers and students, or by others interested in this rich history.
+Often, family members or other loved ones throw away someone’s books, documents, journals, and photos when they pass away.
+This is a huge loss, because these materials illuminate the histories of communities everywhere told from their own perspectives.
+Here at the BMRC, we provide resources for anyone interested in archiving and sharing their collections with their chosen communities.
 Oftentimes, there is confusion about what archives are and the purposes they serve.
-We hope this guide will answer your questions about how to best protect your collections either by storing them within your community or family, or by donating them to an archival repository such as a museum or library/archives.
+We hope this guide will answer your questions about how to best protect your collections either by storing them yourself or within your communities, or by donating them to an archival repository such as a museum or library/archives.

 What are archives?

-For repositories overall, value is determined by how many of an item exists in the world’s collections and if there are a limited number, the context in which it was created, and the historical representation.
-When donating to a repository, the research value assigned to an item or collection is up to their archivists and their understanding of patrons and visitors to the archives, but when it is your own collection, it is up to you to decide what is valuable and what is not.
+For repositories overall, value is determined by how many of an item exists in global collections and if there are a limited number, the context in which it was created, and its historical representation.
+When donating to a repository, the research value assigned to an item or collection is up to their archivists' understanding of their visitors.
+But when it is your own collection, it is up to you to decide what is valuable and what is not.

 Understanding archival repositories